OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 By using ELF binaries, native function hooks can be installed by overwriting function pointers in memory (e.g., Global Offset Table or PLT hooking) or patching parts of the function code itself (inline hooking).
 Checking the integrity of the respective memory regions is one way to detect this kind of hook.

 The Global Offset Table (GOT) is used to resolve library functions.
-During run time, the dynamic linker patches this table with the absolute addresses of global symbols. *GOT hooks* overwrite the stored function addresses and redirect legitimate function calls to adversary-controlled code.
+During runtime, the dynamic linker patches this table with the absolute addresses of global symbols. *GOT hooks* overwrite the stored function addresses and redirect legitimate function calls to adversary-controlled code.
 This type of hook can be detected by enumerating the process memory map and verifying that each GOT entry points to a legitimately loaded library.

 In contrast to GNU `ld`, which resolves symbol addresses only after they are needed for the first time (lazy binding), the Android linker resolves all external functions and writes the respective GOT entries immediately after a library is loaded (immediate binding).
-You can therefore expect all GOT entries to point to valid memory locations in the code sections of their respective libraries during run time.
+You can therefore expect all GOT entries to point to valid memory locations in the code sections of their respective libraries during runtime.
 GOT hook detection methods usually walk the GOT and verify this.

 *Inline hooks* work by overwriting a few instructions at the beginning or end of the function code.
-During run time, this so-called trampoline redirects execution to the injected code.
+During runtime, this so-called trampoline redirects execution to the injected code.
 You can detect inline hooks by inspecting the prologues and epilogues of library functions for suspect instructions, such as far jumps to locations outside the library.

 #### Bypass and Effectiveness Assessment